 Step Two: Continue to Develop Your Academic Skills

-I know from my work with online faculty development that this is an area of development that many educators could use.
+I know from my work with online faculty development that many educators could use this area of development.
 However, it is often viewed as a low priority – until it is noted in classroom audits.
-If an educator has weak academic writing skills, it will interfere with their ability to provide comprehensive feedback for students.
-For online instructors, that has an even greater impact when posted messages contain errors with spelling, grammar, and formatting.
+If an educator has weak academic writing skills, it will interfere with their ability to provide comprehensive feedback to students.
+For online instructors, that has an even greater impact when posted messages contain spelling, grammar, and formatting errors.
 The development of academic skills can be done through the use of online resources or workshops.
-Many online schools I have worked for offer faculty workshops and this is a valuable self-development resource.
+Many online schools I have worked for offer faculty workshops, and this is a valuable self-development resource.

 Step Three: Continue to Develop Your Subject Matter Expertise

 Every educator has subject matter expertise that they can draw upon.
 However, the challenge is keeping that knowledge current as you continue to teach for several years.
-The best advice I can offer is to find resources that allow you to read and learn about current thinking, research, and best practices in your chosen field.
-This is essential to your instructional practice as students can ascertain whether you appear to be current in your knowledge, or outdated and seemingly out of touch.
-Even the use of required textbooks does not ensure that you are utilizing the most current information as knowledge evolves quickly in many fields.
+My best advice is to find resources that allow you to read and learn about current thinking, research, and best practices in your chosen field.
+This is essential to your instructional practice as students can ascertain whether you appear present in your knowledge or outdated and seemingly out of touch.
+Using required textbooks does not ensure you utilize the most recent information, as knowledge evolves quickly in many fields.

 Step Four: Continue to Develop Your Knowledge of Adult Learning

-The last step or strategy that I can recommend is to gain knowledge about adult learning theories, principles, and practices.
-If you are not familiar with the basics there are concepts you can research and include critical thinking, andragogy, self-directed learning, transformational learning, learning styles, motivation, and cognition.
-My suggestion is to find and read online sources related to higher education rankings and then find a subject that interests you to research further.
-I have found that the more I read about topics I enjoy, the more I am cultivating my interest in ongoing professional development.
-What you will likely find is that what you learn will have a positive influence on your work as an educator and will enhance all areas of your instructional practice.
+The last step or strategy I can recommend is gaining knowledge about adult learning theories, principles, and practices.
+If you are unfamiliar with the basics, there are concepts you can research, including critical thinking, andragogy, self-directed learning, transformational learning, learning styles, motivation, and cognition.
+I suggest finding and reading online sources related to higher education rankings and then finding a subject that interests you to research further.
+I have found that the more I read about topics I enjoy, the more I cultivate my interest in ongoing professional development.
+You will likely find that what you learn will positively influence your work as an educator and will enhance all areas of your instructional practice.

-Working as an educator, or someone who is highly sensitive person qualified engaged in the process of helping students learn starts with a commitment to make this a career rather than a job.
-I have developed a vision related to how I want to be involved in each class I teach and I recommend the same strategy for you.
-You may find it useful to develop teaching goals for your career and link your classroom performance to those goals.
-For example, do you want to complete the required facilitation tasks or would you rather put in the additional time necessary to create nurturing class conditions?
+Working as an educator or an empathetic person qualified and engaged in helping students learn starts with a commitment to making this a career rather than a job.
+I have developed a vision of how I want to be involved in each class I teach, and I recommend the same strategy to you.
+You may find it useful to develop teaching goals for your career and link your classroom performance to them.
+For example, do you want to complete the required facilitation tasks or put in the additional time necessary to create nurturing class conditions?

-After developing a vision and teaching goals, you can create a professional development plan to prompt your learning and growth in all of the areas I have addressed above.
-While this strategy may require an investment of time, it is helpful to remember that we always make time for whatever we believe is most important.
-Being an educator is not sustaining a focus on job functions, rather it is cultivating a love of what you do and learning how to excel for the benefit of your students.
-Becoming an engaging antonym and highly qualified effective educator occurs when you decide that teaching students is only part of the learning process, and you work to transform who you are and how you function while working and interacting with your students.
+After developing a vision and teaching goals, you can create a professional development plan to prompt your learning and growth in the areas I have addressed above.
+While this strategy may require time, it is helpful to remember that we always make time for whatever we believe is most important.
+Being an educator is not sustaining a focus on job functions; rather, it cultivates a love of what you do and learning how to excel for the benefit of your students.
+Becoming an engaging antonym and highly qualified effective educator occurs when you decide that teaching students is only part of the learning process.
+You work to transform who you are and how you function while working and interacting with your students.